 The AMI ordered 12 C-27Js, with deliveries from 2005.
 In that year, Lockheed Martin bailed from the program for whatever reasons, transferring the US element of the partnership to L3 Communications, with the new arrangement named "Global Military Aircraft Systems (GMAS)".
 The Greek Air Force also selected the type and bought 12, with four fitted out with tanker inflight refueling probes, and a number with strengthened floors.
 The Bulgarian Air Force ordered five in 2006, with these aircraft featuring defensive countermeasures kit.
 Lithuania bought three, Romania bought seven, Morocco bought four, Mexico bought four as well, and Slovakia bought two.

 The C-27J achieved what seemed at the time like a particular success by being selected for the US military's Joint Cargo Aircraft (JCA) program, but it more or less turned out to be a booby prize.
 At the outset, 78 aircraft were to be obtained, but the buy was trimmed to 38 machines in 2010, ending plans for assembly in a US-based factory.
 The Army originally planned to fly the C-27Js, but the Air Force got the mandate, farming it out to the Air National Guard -- and then retired them all in 2012, stating they were more expensive to operate than C-130s.
-A few were obtained by the US Special Operations Command for parachute training, the rest being snapped up by the US Coast Guard for maritime patrol / SAR.
-It will be interesting to see the C-27Js in Coast Guard orange-white "creamsicle" colors.

 The details of the C-27J fiasco remain completely unclear, obviously because nobody wants to or dares talk about it.
 More encouragingly, in 2012 the Royal Australian Air Force ordered 10 C-27Js to replace de Havilland Caribous that were retired in 2009.
-The first Aussie C-27J will be delivered in 2015.
+The first Aussie C-27J was delivered in 2015.
 Peru ordered two in 2013, delivery date being uncertain.

+After test flights, Alenia Aermacchi is now offering winglets for the C-27J, either for new-build aircraft or as a retrofit; the winglets offer increased range and better take-off performance.
 Work has been done on development of a removeable inflight refueling tanker kit, and there is thought of building a stretched version of the aircraft, with fore and aft fuselage plugs to increase length by 3 meters (10 feet) and raise troop capacity to 64.
 There have been considerations of a special operations transport variant, featuring armor; a laser-based defensive countermeasures system; a forward looking infrared (FLIR) imager to permit low-level flight at night; and pilot helmet-mounted displays.